 This will offer the best protection, armor and fit if you love riding sportbikes like I do.
 The arms are very precurved, the collar is short for spring/summer riding (when you typically do track days) and the length is a little shorter, with a connection zipper for wearing matching track pants.

 The sleeves are also tapered at the cuffs, so your gauntlets will fit over them.
-It probably doesn't have any removable liners either.
+This particular jacket only has a removable vest but there are a few sporty leathers out there that have removable thermal liners like the Alpinestars Devon, Jaws and Dainese Veloster.

-A more casual looking jacket like this one is perfect for wearing out to dinner or going to a party without standing out too much as 'the biker'.
+A more casual looking jacket like this Maven is perfect for wearing out to dinner or going to a party without standing out too much as 'the biker'.

-The fit is also more relaxed and is comfortable in all riding positions.
+The fit is also more relaxed and more comfortable in upright riding positions.